Improving Transformer Performance for French Clinical Notes Classification Using Mixture of Experts on a Limited Dataset: Conclusion

 \section{Conclusion}

-We compared the performance of 6 classifiers on a binary classification task: CamemBERT, DistillBERT, FlauBERT, FrALBERT, Transformer, and Switch Transformer.
-The results indicated that careful hyperparameter tuning could significantly improve the performance of Transformer models over pre-trained BERT-based models.
-The Switch Transformer model achieved the highest performance in Accuracy, Precision, Recall, F1, and AUC, with an accuracy score of 0.87, precision of 0.87, recall of 0.85, F1 score of 0.86, and AUC of 0.92.
-The Transformer model achieved the second-best performance, with an accuracy score of 0.85.
+We compared the performance of 9 classifiers on a binary classification task.
+The results indicated that MoE can improve the performance of Transformer models over pre-trained BERT-based models.
+The MoE-Transformer model performed comparable to biomedical pre-trained models but with 100 times less computation resources.
+These results confirm that the MoE-Transformer is particularly valuable for classifying small French clinical narratives within the privacy and constraints of hospital-based computational resources.

-Furthermore, we presented the confusion matrices obtained from six models.
-The results indicated that the Switch Transformer model obtained the highest number of correct classifications and the lowest number of misclassifications, followed closely by the DistillBERT and Transformer models.
-FlauBERT and FrALBERT models performed similarly, with slightly higher misclassifications.
-Finally, the CamemBERT model obtained the lowest number of correct classifications and a relatively high number of misclassification.

-The study used attribution scores to demonstrate the Transformer model's ability to predict output based on input features.
-However, the model did not perform very well on the clinical dataset due to its inability to contextualize and understand real-world data.
-The clinical tasks have a low signal-to-noise ratio, and the Transformer's training process may shift attention away from critical keywords.
+The study used attribution scores to demonstrate the MoE-Transformer model's ability to predict output based on input features.
+However, the model did not perform well on the clinical dataset due to its inability to contextualize and understand real-world data.
+The clinical tasks have a low signal-to-noise ratio, and the MoE-Transformer's training process may shift attention away from critical keywords.
 Additionally, it remains unclear whether Transformer models can generalize across different settings in the clinical domain.
-Overall, the results suggest the need for further research to improve the Transformer model's performance in clinical settings.
+Overall, the results suggest the need for further research to improve the MoE-Transformer model's performance in clinical settings.